 Though these wells tested safely below the 2016 LHA, to ensure protection of the community, the Airport then offered POET filtration systems for all domestic water wells adjacent to the airfield which were estimated to test at or above 10 ppt for either PFOA or PFOS, or a combination of them.
 The threshold of 10 ppt mirrored the most stringent regulatory standard then adopted by any jurisdiction in the United States.
+After the June 2022 EPA decision to revise the 70 ppt LHA for PFOS and PFOA in drinking water to 0.004 ppt for PFOA and 0.02 ppt for PFOS, the Airport determined to provide filters for any well located within an area in which it was estimated that any concentration of PFOS or PFOA would be detected in groundwater, or in which PFOS and PFOA were actually detected.

-To date, 55 filters have been installed on 55 residential properties located in the Phase 1 Area, and 46 filters have been installed on 34 residential properties located in the Phase 2 and Phase 3 Areas.
-In total, 101 filters have been installed on 89 properties.
+To date, 55 filters have been installed on 53 residential properties located in the Phase 1 Area, and 49 filters have been installed on 28 residential properties located in the Phase 2 and Phase 3 Areas.
+In total, 104 filters have been installed on 81 properties.
 Additional filters may be installed in the future at homeowner request.